trevonbadloeKUS/metai/research/index.md

 title: Research
 nav:
   order: 2
-  tooltip: Overview of the research topics
+  tooltip: Overview of our research topics
 ---